Employees, Users and Access

 Removing Employee Access

-Since employees have important information tied to their accounts like transaction data, there is no way to permanently delete them from the system.
-You can remove their access which will remove them from the active employee list and prevent them from logging into Theatre Manager.
+Because employees have important information tied to their accounts, such as transaction data, you cannot permanently delete them from the system.
+You can, however, remove their access.
+This removes them from the active employee list and prevents them from logging into Theatre Manager.

 1. Open the Employee List window.